w3c/PFE-analysis/results/noise_simulations.md

 - Variable Random: add a number of codepoints that is a function of the number of codepoints in the request (smaller requests get more codepoints than larger requests).
 Each codepoints probability is weighted on frequency of occurrence.
   Labeled as variable(x, y) in the results.
 Where the number of codepoints added is in [x, y].
+- Codepoint Groups: segment the codepoints in a font into groups of a fixed size.
+Every group that is intersected by a codepoint in the request is added to the request.
+Labeled as grouped(x) where x is the size of the groups.

+## Caching Requests

+Adding random noise will make it difficult for requests to be cached.
+Consider the case of a popular article on the web, it will have a fixed set of codepoints for each user that encounters the article.
+However, if we randomly add noise then every request sent by different users will be slightly different making it extremely difficult to cache the response.

+The codepoint groups method is designed to remedy this situation.
+This makes the noise deterministic while still obscuring the specific codepoints on the original page.
+For that reason in the results the non-deterministic noise methods are used as a benchmark to compare the performance of various group sizes.

 ## Results